 For backyard gardens, these self-pollinating plants are often tomatoes, beans, peas, and other plants from the legume family.

 When seed-saving from these plants, you may want to take some precautions, such as using a mesh bag to cover a few blossoms to avoid cross-pollination.
-You would then tag those specific fruits to know those are the ones you'll want to save the seeds from.
-(Learn more about seed-saving in this post.)
+You would then tag those specific fruits to know those are the ones you’ll want to save the seeds from.
+(Learn more about seed saving.)

 Cross-Pollination